BettercareHealth/bettercare/maternal-care/test-9.md

 	1. An episiotomy should be done routinely in all primigravida patients.
 	1. An episiotomy should be done at the delivery of a preterm infant to prevent birth injury.
 	1. An episiotomy should be done routinely in all patients who have had a previous episiotomy.
-	1. An episiotomy should be done routinely in all patients who have had a previous second-degree tear.
+	1. An episiotomy should be done routinely in all patients who have had a previous third-degree tear.
 13. A prolonged second stage of labour is diagnosed when:
 	1. The infant is not delivered within 30 minutes after the cervix has reached full dilatation in a multigravida, and within 45 minutes in a primigravida.
 	1. The infant is not delivered within 45 minutes after the cervix has reached full dilatation in a multigravida, and within 60 minutes in a primigravida.